Attractions around Iquique

 Declared a National Monument, it was opened in 1876 for the burial of English, German and Scandinavian residents in the country, at the peak period of the nitrates industry.
 It is surrounded by an iron fence and tamarugo trees.

 This settlement is on the coast 80 km south of Iquique.
-There used to be a salt-producing plant here, but all that remains are the ruins of the offices and accommodation blocks, built of adobe.
-There is also a cemetery.
+There used to be a salt-producing plant here, but all that remains are the ruins of the offices and accommodation blocks, built of adobe, and a small cemetery.

 This beach is on the coast 64 km south of Iquique.
 It is in a beautiful setting among the rocks, and there are restaurants and vacation houses.